Jiochoa/Jiochoa/README.md

 ### Hi therre 👋

 Work in Progress....
-## Don't read it yet!!
+# Don't read it yet!!
 ## About Me

 ### 🔭 I’m currently working on ...
 A lot of things hold ==my interest== so Currently I'm working on a Mobile game about a cat.
-Its being develoed on the Unity engine using C#.
+Its being developed on the Unity engine using C#.

 ### 🌱 I’m currently learning ...